-After years of producing, mixing and mastering for tons of indie artists in Boston, I got the great chance to work on a album that would turn out to be the first indie album to go #1 on iTunes.
-Sammy Adams album blew up overnight!
+After years of producing, mixing, and mastering for tons of indie artists in Boston, I got the great chance to work on an album that would turn out to be the first indie album to go #1 on iTunes.
+Sammy Adams’s album blew up overnight!
 Next thing I knew we were on a plane to LA to meet with some of the biggest names in the music business and work at some of the studios I had only dreamed of working at.
 It was all very exciting, and I had this amazing feeling of “I finally made it!”.
-Since then I got to work on Kelly Clarkson’s “What doesn’t Kill you makes you stronger” and sign a production deal with Atlantic Records along with my man Cam Meekins.
+Since then I got to work on Kelly Clarkson’s “What doesn’t kill you makes you stronger” and sign a production deal with Atlantic Records along with my man Cam Meekins.

-So here are 5 things I learned the last 5 years that I hope will give people some insight to the inner workings, harsh reality, and fun of signing record deals.
+So here are 5 things I learned the last 5 years that I hope will give people some insight into the inner workings, harsh reality, and fun of signing record deals.

 I’m not saying that A&R’s can’t get your beats placed, because they can.
 But, the best way to get your beats on albums is to try and link with the artist & artist’s manager themselves, build a friendship, and play them some beats.